vmware-archive/distributed-tracing-sample-apps/distributed-tracing/django-app/README.md

    cd hackathon/distributed-tracing/django-app
    ```

-4. Run `pip3 install -r requirements.txt` from the root directory of the project.
+4. Run `pip3 install -r requirements.txt` from the root directory of the project (* **Note**: This sample app works only with Python 3 since it’s built with Django 2, but all the Wavefront Python SDKs are compatible with both Python 2 and 3).

 5. Now run all the services using the commands below: